AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 15:02:39.493 INFO  - Appended 1440 points (deleting 0 points) in 3.0 seconds.
 ```

-- The built-in function generator supports `SineWave`, `SawTooth`, and `Linear` signal generation, with configurable amplitude, phase, offset, and period settings.
+- The built-in signal generator supports `SineWave`, `SquareWave`, `SawTooth`, and `Linear` signal generation, with configurable amplitude, phase, offset, and period settings.
 - Use the `/StartTime=yyyy-mm-ddThh:mm:ssZ` option to change where the generated points will start.

 ## Append a single point to a time-series